 Except for age, each of these factors is worth a single point.
 The points are added to make a score, which is used to divide patients into 3 risk groups:

-- The intermediate group includes those who are older than 65 and/or have 2 points.
+- The intermediate-risk group includes those who are older than 65 with 2 or fewer points, and those younger than 65 who have 2 points.

-- The high risk group includes those who have at least 3 points.
+- The high-risk group includes those of any age who have at least 3 points.

 These groups can be used to help predict survival (discussed in more detail in the next section).